-Postelsia palmaeformis – commonly known as “sea palm,” is a brown seaweed found on rocky shores with constant waves.
+Postelsia palmaeformis – commonly known as “sea palm,” is an edible brown seaweed found on rocky shores with constant waves.
 It certainly resembles a tiny palm tree, and the resiliency of its cylindrical stipe and small holdfast are remarkable, enabling it to hold on to those rocks through wave after wave.

 In order to harvest sea palm in California, you must have a commercial seaweed harvesting license.
 Sea palm is regulated like no other seaweed in California, because it is site-specific to the West coast and in earlier (less enlightened) times, people cut the entire stipe, making it impossible to reproduce or provide critical habitat for small ocean critters who live in the sheltered spaces at the base of the sea palm holdfasts.

 Ocean Harvest Sea Vegetables only trims the sea palm frond tips, leaving 2-3 inches of frond attached to the stipe.
 This way, the sea palm still flows with the waves and provides habitat, and ensuring reproductive spores from the frond tips are left intact to complete the reproductive cycle.